chesslablab/website/docs/ssl-certificate-setup.md

 - chesslablab/chess-api
 - chesslablab/chess-server

-[Certbot](https://certbot.eff.org/) can be used to automatically get a free HTTPS certificate through DNS validation, however, if this still sounds too complicated, OpenSSL might be an alternate solution for the development environment.
+[Certbot](https://certbot.eff.org/) can be used to automatically get a free HTTPS certificate, however, if this still sounds too complicated, OpenSSL might be an alternate solution for the development environment.